BleuLlama/LL530/Firmware/README.md

 ## Reference

 This directory contains all of the projects that this project was originally based on.
-Much of these were in a thread on amiga.org.
+Much of these were in a thread on arduino.cc forums.
 They only implement the Amiga serial protocol, but with the keyboard wired differently than our design.